Our Team

 atecuana@uci.edu

 Ana Tecuanapa is a Program Professional for the California Alliance for Minority Participation at the University of California, Irvine.
 Prior to joining UCI’s CAMP team, Ana was an assistant director and educator for five years.
 She has a passion for ensuring that students have a positive experience while they pursue their undergraduate and graduate degrees.
 Ana is a proud UCI alumna, having received a partial Zot scholarship to fund her studies.
-Ana graduated in 2021 with a dual Bachelor of Arts degree in Education and Psychological Sciences and is currently pursuing a Master of Arts Degree in Marriage and Family Therapy.
+Ana graduated in 2021 with a dual Bachelor of Arts degree in Education and Psychological Sciences and is currently pursuing a Master of Arts Degree in Psychology.
 Ana’s passion for education gives her a unique lens from which to contribute to the mission and vision of the CAMP Program.

 Dr. Yu-Chien (Alice) Chien